 Encourage, Strengthen, Focus

-Expressing the love of God by practicing the ministry of presence, building a meaningful relationship, loving without hurting, working/partnering to disciple the lost.
+Expressing the love of God by practicing the ministry of presence, building meaningful relationships, loving without hurting, and working/partnering to disciple the lost.

 On all the mission sites, there is a long list of faithful workers.
 Noted here are the ones who began the work on each of the sites.